Our Team

 Emily Harris

 Emily earned a B.A. from Oberlin College and an M.A. from the University of Chicago.
-She serves on the Forest Preserves of Cook County Conservation and Policy Council, the Local Initiatives Support Corporation Chicago Advisory Board, and is President of the Board of the Jewish Reconstructionist Congregation.
+She serves on the Local Initiatives Support Corporation Chicago Advisory Board, and is Immediate Past President of the Board of the Jewish Reconstructionist Congregation.
 A member of Disability Lead, she is proud to be a part of the disability community.
 Click here to read Emily’s story, “Shifting My Mindset: From Internalizing Ableism to Dismantling It.”

 Gail Fuller

-Gail Fuller is the senior director of program and communications for the Disability & Philanthropy Forum.
+Gail Fuller (she/her) is the senior program and communications director for the Disability & Philanthropy Forum.
 Prior to her current role, she served as the communications strategist for the Presidents’ Council on Disability Inclusion in Philanthropy.
 As a black woman with a non-apparent disability, Gail is committed to aligning her professional experience and personal commitment.
-She works to deliver on the Forum’s mission to engage the philanthropic sector in a collective learning journey about disability that moves toward a more equitable, inclusive future.
+She works to deliver on the Forum’s mission to mobilize philanthropy to dismantle ableism by increasing funding for disability inclusion, rights, and justice; amplifying the leadership of disabled people in the philanthropic sector; and educating philanthropy to build a culture of inclusion.

 Gail holds a Master of Business Administration from Nova University and a Bachelor of Arts in Speech Communications from Wake Forest University.
 As a recipient of the Central Florida YMCA Black Achiever Award and the YMCA Greater New York-Harlem Branch’s Black Achievers in Industry Award, she is a two-time YMCA Black Achiever honoree recognized for her accomplishments in her field and community.
 Click here to read Gail’s story, “Black and Disabled: I Have Lived in the Shadows.”